datastax/csharp-driver/doc/features/connection-pooling/README.md

 The driver uses connections in an asynchronous manner and multiple requests can be submitted on the same connection at the same time without waiting for a response.
-This means that the driver only needs to maintain a relatively small number of connections to each Cassandra host.
-The [PoolingOptions][pooling-options-api] allows you to control how many connections are kept per host.
+This means that the driver only needs to maintain a relatively small number of connections to each DSE host.
+The `PoolingOptions` allows you to control how many connections are kept per host.

 Each of these parameters can be separately set for `Local` and `Remote` hosts.
 For `Ignored` hosts, the default for